College of Law > Law Library > About

 • Library administrators under the Federal Depository Library Program (FDLP) guidelines determine hours of operation, access and security procedures.
 (See Administrative Notes - v.24 - #04 - p.7, 4/15/2003.)

-• Depository access is limited to patrons who have depository-related needs.
+• Depository access is limited to visitors who have depository-related needs.

 Public Online Research:

-The law library provides several computer workstations that can be used by the public to retrieve government information via the Internet.
-Reference librarians are able to assist with any access issues.
+The law library provides a computer workstation that can be used by the public to retrieve government information via the Internet.
+Reference librarians are available to assist those with a visitor pass with any access issues.

 For a comprehensive overview of services for Public patrons / visitors, please see our Public Visitors Services page.